-Ryan C. Bradel leads Ward & Berry’s government contracts practice.
-Ryan has over a decade of experience in all aspects of federal, state, and local procurement law including representing and counseling some of the foremost companies in the defense, intelligence, contingency operations, private security/private military, base operations support (BOS), weapons manufacturing, construction, information technology, cybersecurity, healthcare, veterans’ affairs/administration, linguist/translation, and energy sectors.
+Ryan C. Bradel represents government contractors in all aspects of federal, state, and local procurement matters including bid protests, contract disputes, Federal Acquisition Regulation (FAR) counseling, Small Business Administration (SBA) programs, and all other interfaces between the contractor and the government.
+Ryan has a cross-industry practice and has represented some of the foremost companies in the defense, intelligence, contingency operations, private security/private military, base operations support (BOS), weapons manufacturing, construction, information technology, cybersecurity, healthcare, veterans’ affairs/administration, linguist/translation, and energy sectors.

 Ryan focuses his practice on government contracts litigation matters.
 He has successfully represented both protestors and interveners/awardees in bid protests before the Court of Federal Claims, the Government Accountability Office (GAO), and at the agency level including at the Department of Defense, the Department of State, and the Department of Veterans Affairs.
 Ryan has also led the prosecution of multi-million-dollar claims before the Court of Federal Claims, the Armed Services Board of Contract Appeals, and the Civilian Board of Contracts Appeals.
 Ryan is an accomplished trial lawyer and regularly takes bid protests and claims to hearings in these forums.
 When clients find themselves in disputes with their teaming partners, Ryan has effectively represented contractors in state and federal courts around the country as well as in alternative dispute resolution (ADR) proceedings where has won a number of arbitration awards or obtained favorable settlements at mediation.